 Internal walls

 Repair category 2

-Notes Elevated moisture readings and damp staining is noted to some internal wall surfaces and concealed timbers maybe defective.
+Notes Elevated moisture readings were recorded to some internal wall surfaces.
 See 'Dampness, rot and infestation' section above.

 Floors including sub-floors

 Repair category 1

 Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.